 What is the rational mind up to?

 If the rational conscious mind is not always in charge what role does it play?
 The rational mind frequently provides a justification for a course of action the subconscious and emotions have already determined.
 But that is not a one way street.
 The rational mind can feed back and affect your behaviour – otherwise there would be no benefit in psychotherapy – reasoning out what will happen to you if you follow a certain course of action may help put your emotional state in check, and so affect the choices you make in the future.

-And although reason is usually considered the pinnacle of human consciousness, reason can also be the framework propping up the very worst of human behaviour.
-When looking at dictatorships we tend to focus on the monsters at the top, the Stalins and Pol Pots responsible for murdering millions of their own people.
-They can only achieve this with an army of secret police, made up of enough people willing to imprison, torture and kill other human beings.
-War criminals and secret police have a mixture of reasons for doing the awful things they do – fear, ambition and cruelty for example.
-Ideology is frequently the reasoned justification for these dreadful actions, actions justified ‘rationally’ as essential to build a stronger, more stable future society.
+And although reason is usually considered the pinnacle of human consciousness, reason re-interpretted as ideology can also be the framework propping up the very worst of human behaviour.
+When looking at dictatorships we tend to focus on the monsters at the top, the Stalins and Pol Pots ultimately responsible for murdering millions of their own people.
+However they can only achieve this with the support of thousands who are willing to imprison, torture and kill other human beings.
+War criminals and secret police have a mixture of reasons for doing the awful things they do – fear, ambition, greed and cruelty.
+Ideology ‘rationally’ justifies dreadful actions as essential to building a stronger, more stable future society.

 The Mind Movie

 At the other end of the scale is a New Age view of free will I’ve always found unconvincing – the idea that everything that happens to you in the real world is a projection of your mind, a ‘Mind Movie’.
 Without compassion that’s potentially a kind of New Age Thatcherism which ignores the effect of other peoples’ actions, circumstances and random events that are beyond your control.
 It can be beneficial to recognize your subconscious behaviour is partly determining how your life turns out as well as your conscious decisions.
 But naive to take it to that extreme.